-Appointed for a second term by the Finance Minister Moshe Kahlon on 11 may 2017.
+Appointed for another term by the Finance Minister on 29 November 2020.

 Ms. Shlomit Barnea Fargo has been an attorney for 30 years.
 She holds both LLB and LL.M degrees from Bar Ilan University.

 Since 2003, she has been serving as the Prime Minister's Office Legal Adviser, after having served four years as Senior Deputy Legal Adviser in the Prime Minister's Office and two years as Acting Legal Adviser.
 During the term of the 33rd Government, she was also assigned the responsibility of providing legal counselling to the Ministry of Intelligence Affairs and to the Ministry of Strategic Affairs.
 During the term of the 32nd Government, she provided legal counselling to the Ministry of Senior Citizens; the Ministry of Public Diplomacy & Diaspora Affairs; the Ministry of Intelligence Affairs; the Ministery of Strategic Affairs; and to various Ministers without Portfolio at the Prime Minister's Office.

 During 1984-1998, she worked in the private sector in law firms specializing in commercial law, real estate, corporations, receiverships & liquidations, labor law and local authority law, and was a litigator in all levels of the court.